Secodis/TSS-WEB/Controls/SSDLC_Secure-Operation.md

 5. **Restrict Incoming Communication:** Incoming communication (ingress) from untrusted networks MUST be restricted and handled by reverse proxies (e.g., API gateways, web gateways).

 6. **Use a Web Application Firewall (WAF):** A web application firewall MAY be used as an additional layer of protection for web UIs.

+7. **Use an API Gateway:** An API Gateway SHOULD be used as an additional layer of protection for exposed APIs.

 ## {{site.TITLE_SSDLC_SECOP_ADMINACCESS}}